kailash-manasarovar/statement/docs/timeline/2026/july.md

 - It's rather like the conservatory and then back home to my sex-slave spy-cammed apartment, apart from the sexual assaults.
 - So, un eouf est un oeuf ...
 - And I am definitely ready to see the porn now, there must be MASSES of it.
+- Don't think for one minute this means I do not love you.
 -->